noeleo/raft/README.md

 ```

 ### Vote Counter
 The vote counter counts votes and alerts when an election has been won in the specified race.
+These are binary ballots in which on a particular "race", voters may vote yay or nay, and the majority wins.
 Initially, the number of voters must be passed in so that we know when a majority has been reached.
-When the `count_votes` input is used, the user is alerted when the election has been won by a majority in the specified race passed in.
+When the `count_votes` input is used, the user is alerted when the election has been won by a majority.

 ```ruby
 interface :input, :setup, [] => [:num_voters]